hep-gc/cloudscheduler/web_tests/README.md

 - a "search" test - one that went to Google, typed into the search bar, and searched using either the enter key or a submit method

 - a "button search" test - one that went to DuckDuckGo (reasons in Selenium Universal Notes: Downsides), typed into the search bar, and searched using the search button

+All three of the frameworks tested, according to their documentation, have browser support for Chrome/Chromium/Edge, Firefox, Internet Explorer, Safari, and Opera

 ## Selenium Universal Notes